Monjeríos: Conditions

 The way in which monjeríos were constructed along with their upkeep by the missionaries led to poor conditions within the rooms themselves.
 Missionaries themselves often described the monjeríos as benign institutions.
 However, other colonial officials contradicted this framing of the conditions of the monjeríos.
 The seventh governor of Las Californias Diego de Borica described them as "small, poorly ventilated, and infested," further noting that the confinement also contributed to an unbearable stench from the miserable conditions and a high rate of death from spreading disease.

 An unnamed visitor to Mission Santa Clara wrote that the monjeríos were "so abominably infested with every kind of filth and nastiness, as to be rendered not less offensive than degrading of the human species."
 Russian explorer Otto von Kotzebue wrote of his eyewitness account of the conditions at Mission Santa Clara: We were struck by the appearance of a large, quadrangular building, which, having no windows on the outside, and only one carefully secured door, resembled a prison for state criminals.
 It proved to be the residence appropriated by the monks, the severe guardians of chastity, to the young unmarried Indian women...
 These dungeons are opened two or three times a day, but only to allow prisoners to pass to and from church.
 I have occasionally seen the poor girls rushing out eagerly to breathe the fresh air, and driven immediately into the church like a flock of sheep, by an old ragged Spaniard armed with a stick.
 After mass, in the same manner they are hurried back to their prisons.

 Purpose

 Conversion and sexual regulation

-By separating girls from their parents and communities, the monjeríos created physical spaces within the mission for easier indoctrination into Catholicism and for the missionaries, who were often Franciscan padres or men, to regulate girls' and women's sexuality.
+By separating girls from their parents and communities, the monjeríos created a space within the mission for easier indoctrination into Catholicism and for the missionaries, who were often Franciscan padres or men, to regulate the girls' and women's sexuality.
 This was to forcefully end Indigenous children's cultural connection to "indigenous forms of knowledge, authority, and power" and was a form of cultural genocide.

 There was a paternalistic approach taken toward Indigenous peoples by priests, who infantilized them in their violent attempts to convert, regulate their sexuality, and Hispanicize them.
 Some Indigenous women, once deemed Hispanicized and Christianized, were then recruited to further the teachings and behavioral practices onto neophytes, and Spanish or Mexican women if available.
 Women were often restricted from key access to the monjerío without permission from the padres.